joshuaeckroth/cinf401-website/notes/syllabus.markdown

 Members of the same group may receive different grades, if I have evidence or a strong belief that not all group members contributed equally.

-All projects are due by 11:59pm on the stated due date, except for the final project, which you will present during our "final exam" time (May 6, 5-7pm).
+All projects are due by 11:59pm on the stated due date, except for the final project, which you will present during our "final exam" time.
 There is no final exam on that day, only these presentations.

 ### Late work